-Enrolment is quite easy.
-Prospective students can head over to the Portland CPR website and sign up using the online application form.
+Enrollment is quite easy.
+Prospective students can head over to the Seattle CPR website and sign up using the online application form.
 Similarly, a visit in person during operating hours or over e-mail or telephone are other options when signing up.

 Credentials and their validity